Valby: Leisure destination and the first station

-In 1776, the road to Roskilde was given a new course, a direct continuation of Vesterbrogade across Valby Hill, with the effect that it passed Valby by to the detriment of the inn and other businesses.
+In 1776, the road to Roskilde was given a new course, a direct continuation of Vesterbrogade across Valby Hill, with the effect that it bypassed Valby to the detriment of the inn and other businesses.

 Instead Valby began to develop into an area where members of the bourgeoisie took up summer residency, a practice which spread from adjoining Frederiksberg.
 One of the first to arrive in Valby proper was the actor James Price who spent his first summer there in 1795, shortly after his arrival in Denmark.
 He was followed by other members of the bourgeoisie.

-When the first railway out of Copenhagen opened in 1847, a 30 km rail line to Roskilde, it had an intermediate station slightly east of where Valby station lies today.
+When the first railway out of Copenhagen opened in 1847, a 30 km railway line to Roskilde, it had an intermediate station slightly east of where Valby railway station lies today.
 The station was originally meant to serve mostly leisure trips to nearby Frederiksberg; it had a booming traffic in the railway's first years, which however dwindled as the novelty wore off.
-The station was closed in 1864 when the second main station in Copenhagen opened and the railway was rerouted through Frederiksberg station instead.
+The station was closed in 1864 when the second main station in Copenhagen opened and the railway was rerouted through Frederiksberg railway station instead.